aliceitmushuk/fast_krr_alisver/README.md

 ## Obtaining the Taxi dataset

-Please clone [this GitHub repo](https://anonymous.4open.science/r/nyc-taxi-data).
+Please clone [this GitHub repo](https://github.com/pratikrathore8/nyc-taxi-data).
 Then run `filter_runs.py` and `yellow_taxi_processing.sh` (NOTE: you may have to turn off the move to Google Drive step in this script) in this repo.

-This will genrerate a `.h5py` file for each month from January 2009 to December 2015.
+This will generate a `.h5py` file for each month from January 2009 to December 2015.
 Move these files to a folder `data/taxi-data` and run `taxi_processing.py` in this (the fast_krr) repo.

 ## Obtaining all other datasets